 When asked about their primary reasons for visiting the Law Library in person or online, the top response was to study or work in a quiet environment (156 responses), followed by using a printer (124 responses) and using a group study room (114 responses).
 Top reasons for visiting the Law Library online included booking a study room (128 responses), using library databases (124 responses), and accessing online study aids (91 responses).
 Respondents could select multiple options for these questions.

-Student comments ranged widely, as is to be expected, but several consistent themes emerged.
-As in previous years, it’s important to note that the number of comments was much lower than the number of survey responses, so the quantitative data is likely more indicative of overall student attitudes.
+Student comments ranged widely, but several consistent themes emerged.
+The number of comments was much lower than the number of survey responses, so the quantitative data are likely more indicative of overall student attitudes.
 Nonetheless, recurring themes in the comments include:

 Students would really like more study rooms and better sound-proofing for those spaces.